ae6rt/photo-albums/README.md

 [Sample photos are here](https://github.com/ae6rt/sample-photos).
-Clone it and copy albums/ into this project's root directory so that you get something that looks like this
+Clone it and copy albums/ into this project's root directory so that you get something that looks like this in this project's top level:

-    sample-photos> find albums
+    $ find albums
     albums
     albums/1
     albums/1/6D282BA9-A64C-4B02-9476-EAA2E1B0AC72.JPG